 You can learn how to address and identify common site issues to improve performance, along with how to properly optimize your site for SEO.
 The course itself is free, and it’s developed by marketers.

-5. Content Strategy Course
+5. HubSpot Academy–Content Strategy Course

-Last but not least in the courses, this one is my personal favorite.
+This one is my personal favorite.
 This is easily the hands-down best content marketing course I’ve ever seen online, and it goes beyond “how to write a good blog post” and into the actual strategy.

 So many brands have solid writers working for their team, but neglect to get results from their content writing.
 This is almost always because there’s a lack of a proper strategy.
 This course can help with that, and I recommend it to every small business owner or new freelancer who wants to level up their strategic skills.